iverona/intercambio-hortelano/documentation/TECHNICAL_DOCUMENTATION.md

 *   `title: string` - The title of the listing.
 *   `description: string` - A detailed description of the product.
 *   `category: string` - The product category (e.g., "Vegetables").
-*   `iconId: string` - An identifier for the icon representing the product.
 *   `isForExchange: boolean` - True if the item is available for trade.
+*   `isForSale: boolean` - True if the item is available for a price.
 *   `price: number` - The monetary price of the item.
 *   `location: GeoPoint` - The location of the product, for proximity searches.
 *   `producerId: string` - A reference to the `userId` of the user who created the listing.
+*   `imageUrls: array<string>` - An array of URLs for the product images.

 #### `exchanges`
 Tracks the lifecycle of a transaction between two users.